Vegetables, Fruit and Flower Section

 Special Family Entry - MDF cutout

-This year one large, titled, themed and decorated MOLE - to be purchased from the HUB or 19 Forge Lane, what a mole teaser!
+This year one large, titled, themed and decorated RABBIT - to be purchased from the HUB or 19 Forge Lane, Welsh Rarebit anyone!

 Children's Entries - ages between 4 and 15